Unit 4 - Practice Quiz

 20 When inserting a new node into a BST, the new node is always inserted as:

-B. A leaf node
+B. An internal node

-C. An internal node
+C. A leaf node

-D. The right child of the root
+D. The root

 21 Which node has the minimum value in a Binary Search Tree?